 Regina Carter – violin

-Beginning at age 4 to study the violin using the Suzuki method, Regina released her eponymous debut album in 1995 on Atlantic Records, after first gaining attention with Straight Ahead, an all-female quintet, about whom Branford Marsalisc remarked “they truly swing”.
+Beginning at age 4 to study the violin using the Suzuki method, Regina released her eponymous debut album in 1995 on Atlantic Records, after first gaining attention with Straight Ahead, an all-female jazz quintet, about whom Branford Marsalisc remarked “they truly swing”.

 Regina has won multiple readers’ and critics’ polls for Downbeat, JazzTimes and other publications.
-She has toured and continues to do so with her own and as a guest with artists including Kenny Barron, the late Ray Brown, Mary J Blige, Billy Joel, Omara Portuondo and Cassandra Wilson.
+She has toured and continues to do so with her own band and as a guest with artists including Kenny Barron, the late Ray Brown, Mary J Blige, Billy Joel, Omara Portuondo and Cassandra Wilson.

 Recommended album: Ella: Accentuate the Positive (2017) a celebration of Ella Fitzgerald